eyaly/sauce-testng-mobile-examples/README.md

 * Each test contains set of parameter names and values
 * the parameter name is an Appium capability name. parameter name that start with `sauce_` will be added to the `sauce:options` capability
 * the parameter value is the value for the capability
-* Example:
-The line
+* Example: The line
 `<parameter name="appium:deviceName" value="iPhone.*"></parameter>`
 will be translated to `caps.setCapability("appium:deviceName", "iPhone.*");` The line
 `<parameter name="sauce_cacheId" value="ios_app_new_123"></parameter>`
 will be translated to `sauceOptions.setCapability("cacheId", "ios_app_new_123");`
-* build capability.
-If there is no build caoability in the xml file, the code will look for system environment "BUILD_TAG".
-This environment can be used with CI tool to contain the job name and job number for example.
+* [build capability](https://docs.saucelabs.com/basics/test-config-annotation/test-annotation/#desired-capabilities-for-annotation).
+If there is no build capability in the xml file, the code will look for system environment `BUILD_TAG`.
+This environment can be used with CI tool to contain the job name and job number, for example.
-If there is no system environment "BUILD_TAG" - a random value will be created for the build capability.
+If there is no system environment `BUILD_TAG` - a random value will be created for the build capability.

 ### Execute the tests
 * The command line to run the tests